Rockz1152/blackndsky/windows/windows.md

 ```

 ### Disable Windows Update
-You can't actually disable Windows Update, but you can trick it into not downloading it's updates
+You can't actually disable Windows Update, but you can trick it into not downloading it's updates.
 Goto:
 - `Settings`
 - `Network & Internet`
 - `Wi-Fi` or `Ethernet`